-However, they are let down a bit by their fit – mileage will vary of course depending on your preferred bud style and the size of your ears, but all will find the fiddly case fit will annoy over time.
+Mileage will vary of course depending on your preferred bud style and the size of your ears, but all will find the fiddly case fit will annoy over time.
 Still, the quality audio here may be a worthy trade-off.

-Read the full review: Audio-Technica ATH-CKS5TW review
+Read more: Audio-Technica ATH-CKS5TW review

 What about the Apple AirPods?